 Tiered cake stands and toys are a nice touch.
 Have your kids take a basket and go hunting around your home, gathering things to use on their table for decoration.
 Liquid bubbles for blowing on hand.

-Creating a Mad Hatter tea party with a sense of wild abandon and letting anyone in the family participate in an “anything goes adventure” can bring more joy to a family than imagined.
+With these Tips to enjoy a TEA-LICIOUS Mad Hatter Tea party with your kids you can create a Mad Hatter tea party with a sense of wild abandon and let anyone in the family participate in an anything goes adventure can bring more joy to a family than imagined.
 You step outside of technology and outside of a theme in a way because a Mad Hatter tea party truly has no boundaries.

 Children and parents have an equally lovely time, and using things you already own for costumes and props creates an inexpensive journey to Wonderland, from the privacy of your own home.
 What more could you ask for?